mikewest/internetdrafts/first-party-cookies/draft.md

 Alter Section 5.4 of {{RFC6265}} as follows:

-1. Add the following requirement to the list in step 1:
+1. Add the following requirements to the list in step 1:

     * If the cookie's `first-party-only-flag` is true, then exclude the cookie if the HTTP request is a third-party request (see
       {{first-and-third-party}}).

+    * If the cookie's `first-party-only-flag` is true, then exclude the cookie if the HTTP request's method is not `GET` and the origin of the document which originated the request is not the same as the origin of the HTTP request's URI.

-Note that the modifications suggested here concern themselves only with the origin of the top-level browsing context and the origin of the resource being requested.
-The cookie's `domain`, `path`, and `secure` attributes do not come into play for this comparison.
+Note that the modifications suggested here concern themselves only with the origins of ancestor browsing contexts and the origin of the resource being requested.
+The cookie's `domain`, `path`, and `secure` attributes do not come into play for these comparisons.

 # Authoring Considerations